 From Inlet, travel south on Route 28 for 6.2 miles, then turn right onto Rondaxe Road.
 Travel just over 0.1 mile to the trailhead parking on the left.

-From the trailhead the route starts out quite flat over easy terrain, but wastes no time in starting the climb.
-You will soon find that the footing can be a bit tough as the grade steepens.
-As you climb higher a rock spine will be under you, possibly unnoticed, but you should notice the trail narrowing.
+Of the fire tower hikes, this is one of the easier ones.
+From the trailhead, the route starts out quite flat over easy terrain, but wastes no time in starting the climb.
+You will soon find that the footing may get tougher as the grade steepens.
+As you climb higher, a rock spine will be under you, possibly unnoticed, but you should notice the trail narrowing.